imkira/cukunity/README.md

 ## Requirements

 * Ruby 1.9.x (you probably want to install it via [RVM](http://beginrescueend.com)).
-* To use cukunity with cucumber, you need to install cucumber (e.g. `gem install cucumber`)
+* To use cukunity with cucumber, you need to install cucumber and json gems (`gem install cucumber` and `gem install json`)
 * Mac OS X 10.6 and above (tested on Snow Leopard but should work on Lion too).
-* To test on iOS devices, you need [XCode 4.2](https://developer.apple.com/xcode/) or above (including the iOS SDK) and [mobiledevice](http://github.com/imkira/mobiledevice).
+* On iOS devices, you need [XCode 4.2](https://developer.apple.com/xcode/) or above (including the iOS SDK) and [mobiledevice](http://github.com/imkira/mobiledevice).
-* To test on Android devices, you need [Android SDK](http://developer.android.com/sdk/) including the platform-tools package.
+* On Android devices, you need [Android SDK](http://developer.android.com/sdk/) including the platform-tools package.

 ## Installation